 Explore underlying problems related to Domain Name System protocol complexity.
 This report discloses nine vulnerabilities affecting four popular TCP/IP stacks and proposes solutions for network operators (enterprise customers) and IoT/OT software developers.
 Learn which devices are vulnerable and get advice for fixing a problem that many researchers believe is more widespread than currently known.

-As part of the NAME:WRECK disclosure, Forescout Research Labs shares with the cybersecurity community the following artifacts:
+As part of the NAME:WRECK disclosure, Vedere Labs shares with the cybersecurity community the following artifacts:

 - An updated open-source script to identify possible vulnerable devices on a network